Effective Date: July 1, 2022

 We partner with certain third parties to collect, analyze, and use some of the Personal Information described in this Policy.
 For example:

 We, as well as certain of these third-party partners may use tracking tools (e.g., cookies, web beacons, and Internet technologies) to collect information regarding your activities (e.g., your IP address or page(s) visited).
+For more information on these types of tracking tools, please see the section on NWe, as well as certain of these third-party partners may use tracking tools (e.g., cookies, web beacons, and Internet technologies) to collect information regarding your activities (e.g., your IP address or page(s) visited).
 For more information on these types of tracking tools, please see the section on Navigational Information above.
 We also share such information that we have collected with third-party advertising partners.
 These advertising partners use this information (and similar information collected from other websites) to deliver future targeted advertisements to you when you visit non-Flatiron related websites within their networks.
 This practice is commonly referred to as “interest-based advertising” or “online behavioral advertising.”

 Some of these companies participate in industry-developed programs designed to provide consumers choices about whether to receive targeted advertising.
 Please visit the websites operated by the Network Advertising Initiative, the Digital Advertising Alliance, and the European Interactive Advertising Digital Alliance (EDAA) to learn more.
 Canadian users may also visit the Digital Advertising Alliance of Canada.

-Additionally, California residents may exercise their rights as described below in the section “Exercising California Privacy Rights”.
+Additionally, residents of states with specific privacy laws may exercise their rights as described below in the section “Exercising State Privacy Rights”.

 4.2 SOCIAL MEDIA